will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 2. **BIP32 Wallet Query Process**

-   The server queries our index using the corresponding key hashes per client to serve only relevant transactions to scubribed clients.
+   The server queries our index using the corresponding key hashes per client to serve only relevant transactions to subscribed clients.

 ### Ordering of Events